lwiklendt/mesaclip/README.md

-An O(n) algorithm for clipping wide peaks from 1D signals.
+An O(n) algorithm for clipping wide peaks from 1D signals, designed for application to removing harminc artefacts from the continuous wavelet transform.

 Given a signal with amplitudes `y[0..n-1]` and non-decreasing locations `x[0..n-1]`, clips all peaks that are too wide `x[b] - x[a] > k` for all `b > a` and given parameter `k`.